Satellite-im/Uplink/README.md

 ## Contributing

 All contributions are welcome!
-Please keep in mind we're still a relatively small team and any work done to make sure contributions don't cause bugs or issues in the application is much appreciated.
+Please keep in mind we're still a relatively small team, and any work done to ensure contributions don't cause bugs or issues in the application is much appreciated.

 Guidelines for contributing are located in the [`CONTRIBUTING.md`](CONTRIBUTING.md).